BatGap Logo

 Rick: Right.

 Tom: And we don’t know the answers to.
-So, for example, the human body is undoubtedly fairly pretty sophisticated, and we can… it has a whole range of experiences.
-But it might not be sophisticated compared to other things in the universe, or it might be very sophisticated compared to other things that we… because we only know very little, but we don’t know very… I mean, the universe is, as far as we can see, is huge.
+So, for example, the human body is undoubtedly fairly sophisticated, and we can… it has a whole range of experiences.
+But it might not be sophisticated compared to other things in the universe, or it might be very sophisticated compared to other things that we… because we only know very little.
+But we don’t know very… I mean, the universe, as far as we can see, is huge.
 I mean, it’s humongous.
 I mean, I think there are more stars in the universe than there are grains of sand on the planet Earth.

 Rick: I’m sure.